jawj/mostly-ormless/README.md

 ![Screenshot: column name auto-completion](README-resources/column-title-auto-complete.png)

-And if, for example, someone renames the `title` column to `name` in future, TypeScript will complain before I even try to run the program.
+And if, for example, someone renames the `title` column to `name` in future, VS Code will complain before I even try to run the code.

 For further flexibility, there are three further kinds of interpolated value that are supported in a `sql` template.
 They are: